 “This is a truly unique opportunity to be part of something very special for our region.”

-Registrations close 30 September 2021, with registrations to be completed here.
+Registrations close 14 October 2021 at 5pm, with registrations to be completed here.

 The team visited the Bundaberg Region earlier in the year to meet with local educators and artists for professional development, teaching them the art of puppet making in preparation for the March of the Reef.